Canon vs Nikon is a question many photographers have struggled with, both new and old. How do you know which camera system is best?

 - Best cheap cameras that are actually pretty awesome

-- Best cameras you can buy in 2017
+- Best cameras you can buy

 - Best cameras for beginners